 Based on the MER projection analysis, the mass emission rate of TSS will exceed 13,598 mt/y by year 2030.
 A 21 mgd South Bay Wastewater Treatment Plant (SBWTP) with a solid handling facility will be needed to reduce MER.
-The SBWTP will provide MER relief until 2044 when an additional 15 mgd Mission Valley Wastewater Treatment Plant (MVWTP) will be required to further reduce the MER.
+The SBWTP will provide MER relief until 2044 when an additional 15 mgd Mission Valley Wastewater Treatment Plant (MVWTP) will be required to reduce MER.
 The MVWTP will provide MER relief beyond the 2050 planning horizon of this report.
-The SBWTP and MVWTP facilities will be built as secondary treatment plants with the option to upgrade to water reclamation plants.
+SBWTP and MVWTP facilities will be built as a secondary treatment plant with the option to upgrade to a water reclamation plant.